moh-sec/basic-cryptography/classical/vigenere_cipher/README.md

-# Vigenère Cipher
+# Vigenere Cipher

-The Vigenère Cipher is an encryption method that uses a series of Caesar Ciphers based on the letters of a keyword.
+The Vigenere Cipher is an encryption method that uses a series of Caesar Ciphers based on the letters of a keyword.
 It provides more security than a simple Caesar Cipher by applying multiple shifts.

 ## How it Works